benedekaibas/Fat-Pointers-Benchmarking/README.md

 ## Are the Benchmarking codes safe?

-I used the `Clang Static Analyzer` tool to ensure the benchmarking codes are free of bugs.
+I utilized the `Clang Static Analyzer` tool to verify that the benchmarking code is free of bugs.
+However, since this tool is designed specifically for C/C++ code, no equivalent safety check has been incorporated for the Rust benchmarking code in this research thus far.

 ### Here are the results